RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 ## Exploratory Analysis

 Figure 1 is Harrah's month gross gaming revenue.
 From visual inspection we can see a general downward trend, and we can see the effects of the pandemic lockdowns begining March of 2020 and the gradual return of revenue as the state slowly reopened.
+We can also see the dip in revenues as a result of hurricane Ida in August the following year.

 <p align="center">
 <img src="Images/plot_raw.png" alt="Figure 1" width="600"><br>Figure 1
 </p>

-Seasonality is not obvious in the time plot of our data.
+Seasonality is not obvious from visual inspection.
 I inspected for seasonality in figure 2 using a seasonal plot.
 It shows the monthly gaming revenue across the months by year.
 From visual inspection there is a lot of variability each month between the year, with no indication of seasonality.

 <p align = "center">
   <img src="Images/plot_raw_year.png" alt="Figure 2" width="600"><br>Figure 2